tfenster/end2end/source/_posts/2020-02-01-interfaces-in-al-and-why-that-matters.md

 end;
 {% endhighlight %}

 Overall, I am still very happy to once again see Microsoft invest into the future of Business Central, in this case by making AL a stronger language that allows us to build better software.
-I can't wait to stay how far and in which direction they take interfaces and the various scenarios that are now enabled.
+I can't wait to see how far and in which direction they take interfaces and the various scenarios that are now enabled.

 [^1]: There is a bit of a pushback for microservice architectures as some have found it difficult to handle the added complexity in some scenarios, but all successful modern programming languages have some kind of a component model
 [^2]: including Erich Gamma, on of the persons responsible for VS Code